DRIVE-Lab-BGU/SDRP/SDRP/core_torch/README.md

 # main files
 In this packje we have a few main files :
-* logic -the main idea ia create T-norm
+* logic  -  Convert the dynamics from discrete/hybrid to differentiable to make sure we can rollouts the gratient
 * Simulator - to create an envirument to contact
 * Compiler -  to make the torch "understend" the envarument
 * Planner - to creat a planner and controller